Can you imagine what’s inside a lava cake?

 26. 57% of people associate the color blue with success.

 Not surprising.
-Just imagine the home pages of:
+Just visualize the home pages of:

 According to statistics, men and women have a different opinion about the least successful colors.
 Men dislike purple, women, in general, respond negatively to orange.